 After a series of recent controversies over fact-checking in book publishing, the question of accuracy is facing more scrutiny than ever.
 Becoming known as the focus of a book fact-checking controversy is the wrong kind of publicity for any author—and newer authors looking to establish themselves have even more to prove.
 In self-publishing, the accountability for fact-checking falls squarely on the author (as with just about every other step of the publishing process), and often traditional publishing companies leave the author just as responsible for the accuracy of their work—including any legal consequences.
 Part of being an author is making sure your information is accurate, and this post will help you get started.

-It’s common to think how easy it must be to write children’s books, dreaming of a shiny pile of colourful book covers, hoping that your children’s book is the one that parents roll their eyes at because their children ask for it again and again and again!
-Well, the bad news is that it is NOT that easy.
-Here are six tips to help you navigate the world of writing children’s books:
+It’s common to think how easy it must be to write children’s books, dreaming of a shiny pile of colorful book covers, hoping that yours is the book that kids ask their parents for again and again.
+Though writing for children is rewarding—it's also one of the most misunderstood genres in publishing.

 Authors often ask me how to get that magic piece of writing at the beginning of the book.
 You know the one, where Mother Teresa tells the world what a fabulous person you are, and how the world will be a better place with your book in it.
 This little piece of heaven is called the foreword for a book.